TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 However, after the move, that simplicity started to become problematic:

 * Although scope was limited, even for just EC2, ELB and security groups, designing a good YAML schema and keeping feature parity with AWS, proved challenging.
+* Not supporting a single shared configuration, combined with environment-specific `tfvars`, there was a lot of code duplication.
 * Now settled in AWS, quite soon other services became very interesting to explore.
 Most close to our technology stacks, services like RDS, Elasticache and S3 could remove a lot of operational effort, without requiring fundamentally changing our applications.

 Click-ops already finding its way, Terrible 2 was created, and it did the most important thing right: